 Policy & Practice is the most authoritative magazine in public human services.
 Its comprehensive coverage offers insight from top experts on issues that affect your profession and the people you serve.

-June: Driving Transformation.
-This issue is shared at our Policy Forum.
-We are looking for contributions that focus on the strategies and processes for transforming how human services are delivered in this country, through leadership, policy, and/or practice.
-We are particularly interested in showcasing articles that reflect our Innovation Center work on the topics of adaptive leadership, alternative financing of human services, the government’s role in the 21st century, demonstrating social return on investment, and establishing a new paradigm for accountability.
+April 2017: What It Takes: Creating a Modern and Responsive H/HS System.
+This issue is shared at APHSA’s National Summit (this year in partnership with the Alliance for Strong Families and Communities).
+We are looking for contributions that focus on key strategies and successful models for transforming how human services are delivered in this country through leadership, policy, and/or practice.
+Topics should include use of two-generation approaches and application of science (including neuro-, framing, and implementation sciences) to drive better outcomes.
 State and local innovations that have proven successful or show promise, including those implemented in collaboration with other partners, are always a priority.

 June 2017: Generating Solutions Thorough Innovation and Investing in Outcomes.
 This issue is focused on sharing concrete examples of how agencies and partners are generating solutions by repurposing resources to spur innovation and create environments that encourage creativity and a safe space for rapidly testing new ideas and successfully implementing what works.
 Testing that led to discovery of evidence informed practices should be included here.
 We are particularly interested in showcasing articles that reflect our Innovation Center work on the topics of alternative financing of human services, demonstrating social return on investment, and application of behavioral economics.
 Use of rapid cycle evaluations and other modern approaches to research that accelerate adoption of what works are also a good match for this issue.